Career site FAQs

-At this time, amazon.jobs only supports sign-in using a valid email address.
+No. At this time, amazon.jobs only supports sign-in using a valid email address.
 In the near future, however, you'll be able sign in to amazon.jobs using your phone number.

 I forgot my amazon.jobs password.
 How do I recover it?

-To recover your password, click 'Forgot password' on the sign-in screen and enter your username.
+Click 'Forgot password' on the sign-in screen and enter your username.

 I forgot my amazon.jobs username.
 How do I recover it?

-We recommend signing in with your current email address.
+Sign in with your current email address.

 My application status hasn't changed.
 Who can I contact for an update?